 - TDR mode: There is only one TDR option entitled TDR Voltage Dip and Current.
-The reference to current relates to the T-P22 device.
-The T-P23 has no current monitoring available and so this setting refers only to triggering due to a voltage dip. - TRS mode: The trigger can be set as either a Master or Slave and with or without a filter.
+This provides a dual triggering function such that the T-P22 will trigger on a reduction of voltage on any phase, or an increase of current on the phase being monitored through the current clamp. - TRS mode: The trigger can be set as either a Master or Slave and with or without a filter.
 The filter analyses the AC data for evidence of fault activity to reject spurious operations and is normally selected to be on.
 However, with the filter off, the unit will trigger on spikes which will be necessary if it is to be used with Kehui's Marker Unit (TMU-1, see section 8.3).
 In TRS mode the units are usually configured as Masters.
 The Slave mode is normally used if a synchroniser unit(T-SU1) is employed to extend the range (section 8.4).

-The voltage threshold and the duration of the signal required to trigger the T-P23, have to be selected to make the system as sensitive as possible, without spurious triggers occurring due to noise and other system conditions.
+The voltage threshold and the duration of the signal required to trigger the T-P22, have to be selected to make the system as sensitive as possible, without spurious triggers occurring due to noise and other system conditions.
+The current TDR trigger level is fixed at 25% of the selected FSD.
+The FSD is selected according to the normal level of load current of the circuit being monitored.